|

 For winter sports and mountain fun you cannot beat the outdoor resources

 around Trail.
-Rossland, the home of Canadian
+Rossland, the home of Canadian Olympic skier, Nancy

-with the Village of Warfield sandwiched
+of Warfield sandwiched between.

 Red